Peter Kell has announced his resignation as deputy chair of the corporate regulator after years of service.

-Treasurer Josh Frydenberg thanked Mr Kell for his contribution to ASIC and wished him luck.
+Josh Frydenberg thanked Mr Kell for his contribution to the regulator and wished him luck.

 “The Coalition government thanks Mr Kell for his contribution to ASIC and wishes him well in his future endeavours,” he said.

-Daniel Crennan QC has been announced by the coalition as the new deputy chair with a key focus on enforcement action and will work under ASIC’s new chair, James Shipton, in his approach to increase the regulator's strategic direction on proactive enforcement.
+The Coalition has announced Daniel Crennan QC as the new deputy chair with a key focus on enforcement action and will work under ASIC's new chair James Shipton in his approach to increase the regulator's strategic direction on proactive enforcement.